mozilla/mozdownload/README.md

 ### Examples

-Download the latest official Firefox release for your platform:
+Download the latest official Firefox release for your platform (as long as there is no 64bit build of Firefox for Windows64, users on that platform have to download the 32bit build):

     mozdownload --version=latest